Sakthi (2011 film): Release

 Sakthi was released on 1 April 2011.
 A dubbed Tamil and Malayalam versions of the film, titled Om Sakthi, was released on 2 April 2011.

 Reception

-Shakthi received highly negative reviews from critics.
+Sakthi received highly negative reviews from critics.
 Radhika Rajamani from Rediff.com gave the film 1.5 stars out of 5, as did The Times of India.
 The Times praised the cinematography, performance, music, story, visualization, action sequences, screenplay.

 Soundtrack

 The soundtrack, composed by Mani Sharma, was released on 27 February 2011.